 Capacities may work to build resilience in different ways.
 In some cases, those capacities may aim to meet urgent needs.
 In other situations, the capacity may help avoid backsliding or even prevent escalation of a food security crisis.
-And, other capacities may facilitate more transformative and sustainable change as we
+Other capacities may facilitate more transformative and sustainable change as we aim to transform the drivers of food security crises.
+10 Such an ap-